Hyundai KONA Electric 39 kWh (2018)

 ** Range per hour is the number of miles you can expect to get from an hour of charging at the relevant rate.

 Connector type and charging rates

-You can charge your Hyundai KONA 39 kWh with a Type 2 connector at home, work or at a public charging point.
+You can charge your Hyundai Kona with a Type 2 connector at home, work or at a public charging point.
 There is also a CCS connector for rapid charging.

 Cost to charge